Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

-The next galaxy property we investigate is the cold gas mass $m_{\rm cold}$ as a function of $\mvir$, shown in Fig.~\ref{fig:fcold-v-mhalo}.
-Note that if a halo has a cold gas mass that is below the minimum value that can be resolved by TNG (as given in Table~\ref{tab:fields}), it is displayed along the bottom edge of the plot.
-In both the SAM and TNG, in any halos with $m_{\rm cold} < m_{\rm cold, min}$, $m_{\rm cold}$ is set equal to $m_{\rm cold, min}$ for purposes of calculating the dispersions and residuals.
-We define the cold gas mass as the mass of cold neutral gas in the central galaxy $m_{\rm cold} = m_{\rm HI} + m_{H2}$.
-Examining the two scaling relations shown in the top row, we see that the SAM and TNG halos have similar cold gas masses below halo masses of $10^{12} M_{\odot}$, although TNG shows somewhat higher values at the lower end of this range.
-The SAM predicts a sharper drop in cold gas mass, starting at halo masses of around $10^{12} M_{\odot}$, while the predicted decrease is more gradual for TNG, such that the cold gas masses in TNG in the halo mass range $10^{12} - 10^{14} \msun$ are about a dex higher than in the SAM.
+Examining the two scaling relations shown in the top row, we see that the SAM and TNG halos have similar cold gas masses below halo masses of $10^{12} \msun$, although TNG shows somewhat higher values at the lower end of this range.
+The SAM predicts a sharper drop in cold gas mass, starting at halo masses of around $10^{12} \msun$, while the predicted decrease is more gradual for TNG, such that the cold gas masses in TNG in the halo mass range $10^{12} - 10^{14} \msun$ are about a dex higher than in the SAM.
 However, the two models converge again to similar gas masses at the highest halo masses, $10^{14} - 10^{14.5} \msun$.

 Interestingly, unlike for the previous SMHM relation, the dispersion in the cold gas content of halos is almost identical in the SAM and TNG in the low- and medium-mass range.
 Above a halo mass of $10^{13.5} \msun$, the SAM shows a sharp increase in the dispersion, but this is driven by a small number of halos and may reflect the onset of a bimodality in the distribution as galaxies become depleted of cold gas by AGN feedback.
 However, the SAM does seem to predict a larger number of massive halos with extremely low cold gas content than does TNG.